juice-shop/pwning-juice-shop/part3/codebase.md

 }
 ```

-For the `Users` and `Challenges` tables the rows to be inserted are
-defined via YAML files in the `data/static` folder.
+For the default `Users` along with their `SecurityAnswers`, `Feedbacks`, `Addresses`, `Cards` and `Wallets` the data is hard-coded in a YAML file `data/static/users.yml`.
+For the static enumerations `SecurityQuestions` and `Deliveries` as well as Juice Shop's {{book.juiceShopNumberOfChallenges}} hacking `Challenges`, similar YAML files exist in `data/static`.

 As the contents of
-the `Products` table and the non-relational `reviews` collection
+the `Products` and `Memories` table as well as the non-relational `reviews` collection
-[can be customized](../part1/customization.md), it is populated based on
+[can be customized](../part1/customization.md), they are populated based on
 the active configuration file.
-By default this is `config/default.yml`).
+By default, this is `config/default.yml`.

-The data in the `Feedbacks`, `SecurityQuestions`, `SecurityAnswers`,
-`Basket`, `BasketItem`, `Complaints` and `Recycles` tables is statically
+The data in the `Basket`, `BasketItem`, `Complaints` and `Recycles` tables is statically
 defined within the `datacreator.ts` script.
 They are so simple that a
 YAML declaration file seemed like overkill.
+The same applies for some anonymous `Feedbacks` entries.

-The `Captchas` table remains empty on startup, as it will dynamically
+The `Captchas` and `ImageCaptchas` tables remain empty on startup, as they will dynamically
-generate a new CAPTCHA every time the _Contact us_ page is visited.
+generate a new CAPTCHA every time the _Customer Feedback_ or _Request Data Export_ pages are visited.

 ### File system